dixudx/tumblr-crawler/README.md

 This is a [Python](https://www.python.org) script that you can easily download all the photos and videos from your favorite tumblr blogs.

+Feel free to join our [Slack](https://tumblr-crawler.slack.com), where you can ask questions and help answer them on Slack.

 ## 中文版教程请[移步这里](./README_CN.md)

 ## Prerequisite